davidgwking/adhere/README.md

 #### conform

-A function that should return a boolean
+A function that should return a `boolean` indicating whether the value conforms to the programmatic constraints.

 ```js
 {